 - Enhancing inventory management

 With the increased complexity in SKU (Stock Keeping Unit) management, sales forecasting has become a challenging task for retailers.
-From real-time location to exact source of origin and number of products produced or sold, every piece of information related to the retail operations can be stored on the blockchain.
-With the potential of blockchain to offer traceability, it can drive efficiency to the inventory management process as it can become easier to track the availability of products.
+From real-time location to the exact source of origin and number of products produced or sold, every piece of information related to the retail operations can be stored on the blockchain.

 - Detecting thefts